lambdista/try/README.md

 unchecked you're not forced to handle it.
 However, if for some reason you need to deal with checked exceptions this API provides a further method, `checkedGet`, which may throw an `Exception` that must be handled.

-As a final note, the original library traps `Throwable` objects.
-This means that it also handles errors which are a subclass of `Error`.
-In general you should not catch `Error`s.
-As a matter of fact, the Java API describes `Error` starting with the following definition: "An Error is a subclass of `Throwable` that indicates serious problems that a reasonable application should not try to catch".
-For this reason I decided not to catch `Throwable`s but only `Exception`s.
+As a final note, the original library traps `Throwable` types and rethrows only `NonFatal` ones which, in its opinion, are: `VirtualMachineError`, `ThreadDeath`, `InterruptedException`, `LinkageError` and `ControlThrowable`.
+The latter belongs to Scala so Java has no counterpart.
+Previous versions of this library didn't catch `Throwable` types but only `Exception` ones.
+From the 0.3.0 version on, thanks to [Gregor Trefs](https://github.com/gtrefs) suggestion, I changed the implementation so that now it catches all `Throwable` types.
+However it rethrows all `Error` types.
+From the Java API: "An `Error` is a subclass of `Throwable` that indicates serious problems that a reasonable application should not try to catch".

 ## Javadoc ##
 <a href="http://lambdista.github.io/try/apidocs/">API documentation</a> for this project.